stevedavid/jquery-progress/README.md

 The back-end script can be developed in whatever language you feel the most comfortable with.
 The only requirements here are:
 * the script must output the following string: `data: incrementingInteger\n\n` every `X` second.
-* the first event that fires needs to outputs the maximum value as such: `data: maxInteger\n\n` (this will be used to calculate to progress percentage upon first event)
+* the first event that fires needs to output the maximum value: `data: maxInteger\n\n` (this will be used to calculate to progress percentage and won't be used to animate the targetted DOMElement)

 Therefore, here's an exemple of what to do in `PHP`:
 ```PHP